 This might just be your new favorite way to make eggs!
-Lightly buttery basted eggs are a delicious and easy way to change up your usual egg routine.
+Lightly buttery basted eggs are a delicious and easy way to change up your usual morning routine.

 Pin this recipe now to save it for later

 Like fried eggs but healthier, basted eggs help get breakfast on the table fast.
-Instead of frying eggs in a classic sunny-side-up method, basted eggs involve spooning hot fat, like butter, over eggs fried in a skillet.
+To make them, you spoon hot fat, like butter, over eggs fried in a skillet.
 You can choose the method that suits you best—we’ve included two!

 Easy Basted Eggs Recipe

 Try either recipe below so you can make the easiest basted eggs.
 One has you using the hot butter method—yum!—to cook the eggs to perfection.
-The other is a little healthier, and uses water to steam the eggs in the pan until they are cooked through.
+The other is a little healthier as water steams the eggs in the pan.

 All you need are eggs, butter, salt and pepper, water, and a non-stick pan or well-seasoned cast iron skillet.